vincenzopalazzo/ilveroprogrammatorebotjava/README.md

 To start using my bot just go to the telegram and look for the @ilVeroProgrammatore_bot bot.
 Instead if you want to use my architecture to create your bot you must know that I use the following frameworks

-The loggin system was initially SLF4J with logback but with bugs introduced and not found yet during development, we opted to use log4j, the configuration file and log4j.properties passed as command line information to the main and therefore customizable as you want ...
-I'll place mine
+The loggin system was initially SLF4J with logback but with bugs introduced and not found yet during development, we opted to use log4j, the configuration file and log4j.properties passed as command line information to the main and therefore customizable as you want [il vero programmatore](http://xmau.com/humour/veroprogrammatore.html) I'll place mine

 ### Installing